PreviousPreviousHomeNext

 5. Destalinisation

 When the Communist Party tried to destalinise Hungary, things got out of control.
-The Hungarian leader Rakosi asked for permission to arrest 400 trouble-makers, but Khrushchev would not let him.
+The Hungarian leader Rakosi asked for permission to arrest 400 trouble-makers, but Khrushchev would not let him; Rakosi resigned in July 1956, but it did not stop the brewing resentment.

 Hungarian Revolution web sites: